ChurchApps/FreeShowWeb/src/routes/docs/show/+page.md

 ## Transitions

-At the bottom right of the center show view, one of the buttons are for changing the global output transition of slide content or media content.
-If you want to change the transition you have to go to the ["Layout" tool](./tools#layout) on the right.
+At the bottom right of the center show view, one of the buttons are for changing the global transition of slide content or media content.
+If you want to set transitions for individual slides, or a specific show, select the slides, right click and choose "Transition".

 ## Backgrounds